allanbunch/mindmark/README.md

 ## How Do I Use These Personas? 🤔

 It's simple!
 Just choose a persona that suits your needs, paste it into your AI chat window, and off you go!
 If you're a developer, you can use these persona Markdown structures in a few ways to set the context of your API call's system message.
 It's up to you!

-## However! 👆

-While it's all fun and games to chat with your AI perosna, it's important to remember that there's a hidden player in the background - the context window.
-What's a context window, you ask?
-Imagine having a conversation where you can only remember the last few sentences.
-That's the challenge our AI friend is up against!

-Even though it's pretty smart, our AI has a limit to what it can remember from earlier in the conversation.
-This is known as the 'context window'.
-But don't worry, we've got some simple steps to help you make the most of it:

-- **Keep it Short and Sweet**: When you're starting your conversation with the AI, try to keep your initial prompt concise.
-This leaves more room for a longer conversation before the context window limit is reached.

-- **Moving Window Strategy**: As your conversation goes on, sprinkle in some important points from earlier in the conversation.
-This helps the AI remember the key bits, even when older parts fall out of its memory.

-- **Stay on Point**: Try to keep your conversation exchanges relevant and precise.
-This way, you can ensure the most important information is captured within the context window.

-And there you have it!
-With these tips, you can have meaningful, contextualized conversations with your AI, all while playing nice with the context window.
-Happy chatting!

 | Platform | Instructions  | Smarts 🧠💪 |
 |------------|------------|---------------|